Yigal Bashan: Music career

-Bashan was a member of the pop trio "Kmo Tzoanim" (Hebrew: "Like Gypsies") that appeared on the "Hopa Hey" Israeli children's television show.
+Bashan was a member of the pop trio "Kmo Tzoanim" (Hebrew: "Like Gypsies") that appeared on the "Hopa Hey" Israeli children's television show, where he collaborated with Yonathan Miller, Uzi Hitman and Tzipi Shavit.
 He also sang the opening theme song of the Hebrew dub of The Wonderful Adventures of Nils.

 Death

-On December 9, 2018, Bashan died in his home in Tel Aviv.
+In the last few years of his life, Bashan developed clinical depression after dealing with chronic pain.
+On 9 December 2018, Bashan committed suicide in his home in Tel Aviv.
 He was 68 years old.
-He was later laid to rest at the Kirat Shaul Cemetery.
+He was later laid to rest at the Kiryat Shaul Cemetery.